Spray Foam Inspection

 The registered professionals of record document their commitment to provide field review and provide assurance that field reviews, within their particular disciplines, have been completed by submitting Letters of Assurance (Schedules B and C-B) to the co-ordinating registered professional for each spray foam inspection.

-The City of Vancouver requires an Alternative Solution for all spray foam applied to decks or roofs in lieu of venting the space, to be submitted regardless of the type of spray foam applies (open-cell or closed-cell).
-This Alternative Solution should be submitted to the AHJ at the time of permit and before any application of spray foam is completed.
-The professional Engineer retained on record may submit the Alternative Solution.
+Some jurisdictions require an Alternative Solution Proposal for all spray foam insulation applied to decks or roofs in lieu of venting the space.
+This proposal is to be submitted regardless of the type of spray foam applies (open-cell or closed-cell).
+This Alternative Solution Proposal should be submitted to the AHJ at the time of permit and before any application of spray foam is completed.

 If you would like to have your drawings reviewed for the application of un-vented decks or un-vented roof assemblies, simply send a copy of your permitted plans along with a brief note of the sections you are considering.
-Upon review, you will receive a description of our recommendations along with the required Schedule B and Alternative Solution (City of Vancouver only).
+Upon review, you will receive a description of our recommendations along with the required engineering documents.
 Please contact us to submit your plans.